poojanoochila/Cross-Session-Account-Misuse/README.md

 ## 🔍 Indicators of Compromise (IoCs)

-* Unknown chat messages appearing in account
+* Unknown chat messages appearing in the account
-* Repeated usage patterns not matching account owner
+* Repeated usage patterns not matching the account owner
 * Presence of consistent naming convention (e.g., "program 12")

 ---